-Now, we take a closer look at the second step of bounding $e_u^\top R^\ell s$, which is the main technical part of this analysis.
+Now, we take a closer look at the step of bounding the asymmetric term.
 Recall that $R$ is a random symmetric matrix with i.i.d. zero mean entries.
-The term $e_u^\top R^\ell s$ can be expressed as $\sum_w R_{w(0),w(1)}R_{w(1),w(2)},...R_{w(\ell-1),w(\ell)}s(w(\ell))$ where the sum is over all walks, $w$, of length $\ell$ in the complete graph over $n$ vertices starting at $w(0) := u$.
-By upper bounding this term, we are upper-bounding the total amount of message $u$ can receive through ``incorrect paths'' of length $\ell$ in the graph.
-In the case of $\ell=1$, we can think of this as bounding the difference between the amount of message $u$ receives from its neighbors and the amount of message it \textit{expects} to receive, which will always have more from the intra-class neighbors.
-To show that $|e_u^\top R^\ell s|$ is bounded with high probability, we use a path counting argument to control the $2t^{th}$ moment of this random variable, for $t = O(\log{n}/\ell)$.
-Then, we apply the standard Markov's inequality $\Pr{|e_u^\top R^\ell s| \geq \lambda } < \E[|e_u^\top R^\ell s|^{2t}]/\lambda^{2t}$.
-Our argument is inspired by the proof of the central limit theorem using pairing partitions, as in chapter 8 of \citet{Nica-Speicher:2010}.
+The term $e_u^\top R^\ell s$ can be expressed as $\sum_w R_{w(0),w(1)}R_{w(1),w(2)},...R_{w(\ell-1),w(a)}s(w(a))$ where the sum is over all walks, $w$, of length $a$ in the complete graph over $n$ vertices starting at $w(0) := u$.
+From a message-passing perspective, one can interpret this as bounding the deviation between the amount of signal message $u$ receives over paths of a certain length and the amount of message it \textit{expects} to receive.
+To bound this term, we use a path counting argument to control its higher moments, and then apply Markov's inequality: $\Pr{|e_u^\top R^a s| \geq \lambda } < \frac{1}{\lambda^{2t}}\E[|e_u^\top R^a s|^{2t}]$.